-What's the Best Way to Wrap Gifts in an Eco-Friendly Way?
+What's the Most Eco-Friendly Way to Wrap Gifts?

 Reuse old magazines!
 I've found that you can wrap pretty much any shape, from cylinders to books, with just a bit of creativity.
 I demonstrate several different wrapping techniques below.